Tommy Miller

-Thomas William Miller (born 8 January 1979) is an English former professional footballer who played as a midfielder.
-He was most recently the assistant manager of National League North club South Shields.
+Thomas William Miller (born 8 January 1979) is an English is a professional football manager and former player who played as a midfielder.
+He is the former manager of Spennymoor Town.

 He has previously played for Hartlepool United, Ipswich Town, Sunderland, Preston North End, Sheffield Wednesday, Huddersfield Town, Swindon Town, Bury and FC Halifax Town.

 Playing career

 Hartlepool United

 Born in Shotton Colliery, County Durham, Miller was in the Ipswich Town youth system as a youngster but was released at 15 and went on to join Hartlepool United, where he signed his first professional deal.
 After 160 appearances and 41 goals in Division Three, he attracted the interest of several clubs and so left the club in 2001.
 Before joining Ipswich Town, Miller was close to joining Norwegian side Brann in order to play in the Champions League Campaign on a three-month loan deal.
 However, Miller's move to Brann was unlikely because FA rules state a player can only join a team outside of Britain for a minimum of three months.